 - Tombstone TERROR-tory – FrontierTown is literally turned into a Ghost Town…just make sure you’re out before you’re turned into its next resident

 - CornStalkers – see how far you can navigate your way throughout this disturbing cornfield…be careful of the evil hiding amongst the stalks

 - Trail of the Forsaken – enjoy a walk through an eerie pathway in FrontierTown filled with wicked practitioners lurking about

 - Blood on the Bayou – beware of the quiet waters around you in this scarezone…you may come face-to-face with your worst shadowy nightmare

-- Midnight Syndicate: Conspiracy of Shadows
+- Midnight Syndicate: Creatures of Darkness

-- Skin & Bones
+- Skin & Bones Band